 When I used to be a research and development chef, part of my duties was to feed the company.
 It could be a challenge coming up with a different breakfast, lunch, and dessert every day for 40 employees but I loved it.
-One of everyone's favorite dessert was a banana pudding parfait that was as easy to make as it was delicious.
+One of everyone's favorite desserts was a banana pudding that was as easy to make as it was delicious.
 It's been a while since I made the dessert so I decided to revisit this recipe but this time I was making it just for me!
-To give the classic pudding an update, I added cheesecake to the mix to transform it into a banana cheesecake pudding parfait.
+To give the classic pudding an update, I added cheesecake to the mix to transform it into a banana cheesecake pudding.
 Layers of cheesecake pudding, fresh banana, and graham crackers come together to make one delicious treat!

 **Helpful tips and common mistakes